About

 Language and culture preservation, education, regalia, video games, science fiction, fantasy, k-pop, and anime.

 Her creative work debuted with Celebration!
-(2022), a children’s book produced by Sealaska Heritage Institute's Baby Raven Reads program, which later received the American Indian Youth Literature Award - Picture Book Honor in 2024.
+(2022), a children’s book produced by Sealaska Heritage Institute's Baby Raven Reads program, which later received the American Indian Youth Literature Award (AIYLA) Picture Book Honor in 2024.
 That same year, Kelsey transitioned from her role as Director of Communications at the National Indigenous Women’s Resource Center (NIWRC) to pursue her creative projects full-time.

 Kelsey and her brother, artist Nick Alan Foote, are currently the lead illustrators for a three-year language revitalization project in partnership with Tlingit & Haida, the Goldbelt Heritage Foundation, Cedar Group, and several language specialists.
 The project spans nine children’s books and animated shorts in the Tlingit language, beginning with Kuhaantí (2023).